10 Apr MaastrichtMBA to launch new Digital Business

 Not (only) for computer people

-As an MBA subject, the Digital Business focus will examine the impact that digitisation is having on organisations – internally and externally – in terms of our relationships with customers, suppliers, markets, media, legislation, and society in general.
+As an MBA subject, the Digital Business elective will examine the impact that digitisation is having on organisations – internally and externally – in terms of our relationships with customers, suppliers, markets, media, legislation, and society in general.
 The course aims to guide students as they deal with these opportunities and challenges.
 It is designed to apply to any students who feel an affinity with digitisation.
 They may be people working with information technology or anyone developing strategies for their companies.

 “I hope to create an interactive environment between people who feel at home in IT and those who have a strong sense of business strategy.”